harmony-ai-solutions/harmony-speech-engine/README.md

 we can safely open source them in parts or even completely, as long as this appears to be non-harmful towards achieving the project's main goal.

-Also, we're distributing the Harmony Speech Engine under the Apache 2 License, because we're constantly striving to keep our software offerings as accessible as possible.
+Harmony Speech Engine is being distributed under the AGPLv3 License, because A lot of the code in the module `harmonyspeech` has been borrowed from [Aphrodite Engine](https://github.com/PygmalionAI/Aphrodite-engine).
-Everyone can use this software as part of their own projects without any restrictions from our side.
+Everyone can use this software as part of their own projects without any restrictions from our side, except from restrictions derived from the nature of the licensing.
-As long as this project exists, we'll be trying our utmost to provide free tiers for personal and public research use of our software and APIs.

-However, at the same time we'll also ensure everyone who supports us or actively joins forces with us on our journey, gets something proper back in turn.
-Therefore we're also maintaining a Patreon Page with different supporter tiers, as we are open towards collaboration with other businesses.

 ### How to reach out to us